landrywamba/Hello-World/README.md

 # Hello-World
-Just tried to create a new first repository
+Just tried to create my new first repository